 In some cases, the reason for your pain is obvious — maybe you’ve worked in the garden for several hours or had a bad fall.
 In others, pain seems to come out of the blue.

-Health professionals determine which of their patients need urgent medical care using a process known as triage.
+Health professionals determine which people need urgent medical care using a process known as triage.
 You can apply the same technique at home.

 If your symptoms aren’t serious, start by reducing the pain.
 Dr. Seitz suggests the following steps: